gilliardrodrigues/gilliardrodrigues/README.md

 # About me
 🇧🇷 Brazilian
-⏳ 23 years old
+⏳ 24 years old
 👨‍🎓 Technician in Electro-electronics by SENAI
-📚 Student of Information Systems at the Federal University of Minas Gerais 🇧🇷 (2019-2023)
+📚 Bachelor's in Information Systems from Federal University of Minas Gerais 🇧🇷 (2019-2024)
 📚 Exchange Student of Informatic Engineering at the University of Beira Interior 🇵🇹 (2023)
 🤩 Areas of interest: Data Science and Software Engineering.